esl/MongooseIM/README.md

 Main differences from the parent project
 ----------------------------------------
-This project had began its life as a fork of
+This project began its life as a fork of
 [ejabberd v.2.1.8](https://github.com/processone/ejabberd) back in 2011, and later underwent some major cleanup, refactorization and optimization.

 Major steps performed at that time: